rickhehe/single_level_bom_to_flattened_bom/README.md

                    c1     d2           8

 If you have a customer, internal or external, who would like a dashboard built on excel spreadsheet (what a supprise) to show and/ or estimate raw material usage, this could easily be integreted using Power Query.

+In production (e.g. material usage calculation), you may also need to take other factors such as UoM into consideration.

+I may reactivate the Matrix BoM repo at some stage.